binnes/WiFiMeshRaspberryPi/part3/README.md

 Our next step will be to install packages on the Raspberry Pi mesh nodes.
 The easiest way to connect from your laptop to each of the nodes is to complete the [Bridge Access Point steps](../part2/WIFIBRDG.md) from Part 2.

 ### Connect to each of the Raspberry Pi nodes
 Determine the IP addresses of each of the Raspberry Pi nodes in your mesh network and use **ssh** to connect to each of them.
-Install the following packages on each of the Raspberry Pi node that you have connected the DHT-11 sensors and NeoPixel LEDs.
+Install the following packages on each of the Raspberry Pi nodes that you have connected the DHT-11 sensors and NeoPixel LEDs.

-### Install Node.JS on your Raspberry Pi
+### Install Node.js on your Raspberry Pi
-*Note: The DHT sensor install does not yet work with Node.JS v12*
+*Note: The DHT sensor install does not yet work with Node.js v12*

-Install the node-red, nodejs and some node-red pre-requistes.
-The nodered package has a dependency on the nodejs package so the latest nodejs LTS will be installed.
+These steps detail how to install the Node-RED and node.js packages and some Node-RED pre-requistes.
+The nodered package has a dependency on the nodejs package.
+The first command will also install the latest nodejs LTS package.
 ```
 $ sudo apt-get install -y nodered
 $ sudo npm -g install node-pre-gyp